About Caroline

 Biography

-My parents abandoned convention, home ownership, jobs and our schooling, for a life of exploring the Indian Ocean islands, the Atlantic and the Caribbean.
+My unconventional upbringing involved several periods of abandoned education, family homes sold and exchanged permanently for a small yacht sailing the Indian Ocean islands, the Atlantic and the Caribbean.
 I qualified as a Royal Town Planning Institute Chartered Town Planner/Urban Designer and worked for a city corporation, architects and engineering firms in South Africa and Australia.
-Town planning has now given way to my passion for art.
-Last year I graduated as a painter, with a Bachelor of Visual Art, from the Adelaide Central School of Art.
+Town planning has now given way to my passion for painting and in 2022 I graduated with a Bachelor of Visual Art, from the Adelaide Central School of Art.

-I live in the Adelaide Hills 25 minutes from the centre of Adelaide.
-Here my garden, vegetables, sheep, chickens, husband, children and “other animals” have served as a constant inspiration for, and distraction from, my painting!
+I live in the Adelaide Hills, 25 minutes from the centre of Adelaide.
+Here the environment, my garden, vegetables, sheep, chickens, husband, children and “other animals” have served as a constant inspiration for, and distraction from, my painting!
 I vote with my paring knife and garden fork for Slow Food and our Small Planet!